Menu Search

 “Not only on the stage, I rock in the park / And I’m a killer in the daytime, and worse after dark / So don’t never ever mess with the king of the sound / LL Cool J, the baddest around…”

-Pure Hip Hop.
-No hook, no chorus – just 4 minutes of straight rhyming over a hardcore drumbeat.
+LL Cool J’s “The Breakthrough”, featured on his sophomore album Bigger and Deffer, is pure, unfiltered Hip Hop.
+No hooks, no chorus – just four minutes of relentless rhyming over a pounding drumbeat.

 11. You'll Rock (1985)